Dr Nancy Njeri Macharia is expected to hung her boots from the Upper Hill red-carpeted office.

 “We expect nothing short of a teacher, one of us, to take over the office.
 We don’t expect a politician or any other professional,” a serious Lang’at said.

-In related news, Education News has learnt that postings of recently promoted administrators have begun in some counties across the country.
+In related news, Education News has learnt that postings of recently promoted administrators have begun in some counties nationwide.

 Field officers have been instructed to declare schools lacking administrators and urgently forward them to the county Directors’ offices.
-This will be a big relief to schools that have operated without substantive administrators for quite some time.
+This will greatly relieve schools that have operated without substantive administrators for quite some time.

 The National Assembly had questioned the credibility of the teachers’ promotions undertaken in January.